allo-/virtual_webcam_background/README.md

 - `blur`: Blur factor for the mask to smooth the edges.
 - `dilate`: Number of pixels the mask is shrunk to remove spots.
 - `erode`: Number of pixels the mask is grown after shrinking to capture the full body image again.
-- `blur_background`: Blur factor for the background.
-This is mostly useful without a virtual.
-- `grayscale_background`: Convert the background to greyscale. background, but may be applied to background images.
+- `background_filters`: Filters applied to the background or virtual background.
 - `image_name`: Filename of an image file or a directory containing images for an animation.
 - `virtual_video_device`: The virtual video device, e.g., `/dev/video2`.
 - `real_video_device`: The video device of your webcam, e.g. `/dev/video0`.